bakhshir/software-development-guide/code_quality.md

 ## Code reviews

-We will no no formal code reviews.
+We will have no formal code reviews.
 However, for each project, there is a single person, called the integration manager, responsible for the repository.
 The integration manager is the only person who commits to the 'blessed' repository.
 A number of developers then clone from that repository, push to their own independent repositories, and ask the integrator to pull in their changes.
 If needed, the integration manager can perform a quality review of the code when he handles the pull request.

 ## Software quality improvement tools